Sdeyy/Fichi/README.md

 - 🎭 Temporary and reaction-based roles.
 - 📈 Invite tracking system.
 - 🎱 General commands like 8ball and custom embeds.
+- 🎶 Music playback from YouTube, Spotify, and SoundCloud.

 ## ⚙️ Requirements